core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 This specification allows to indicate that an optional part is not present by substituting a null value for the representation of the part.

+A third situation that is common only ever has a single representation in the sequence, which is one of a set of formats possible.
+This kind of union of formats may also make the presence of the actual representation optional, the omission of which leads to a zero-length array.

 Where these rules are not sufficient for an application, it might still use the general format defined here, but register a new media type and an associated Content-Format identifier to associate the